Brand Standards: Editorial

 Pictures of Alumni/Students

-• For alumni identify them with a name, degree, and graduation year.
+Identify alumni with a name, degree, and graduation year.
 If they are a current student, identify them with a name and year in school.

 For more details, visit USU Communications and Marketing Copyright and Model Release.